buley/personal/src/content/advice.md

 ## **Growth & Adaptation**
 *If you're not evolving, you're fading.*

+- *"Don't let 'great' be the enemy of 'good enough.'"* — Steve McNally
 - *"If you're not growing, you're dying."* — Proverb
 - *"Comfort is the enemy of progress."* — Proverb
 - *"Every situation teaches—pay attention."* — Proverb